 Alternate forms of conditioning and training during healing should be encouraged.
 For example, swimming is an excellent exercise for maintaining physical conditioning while the patient is in a restricted weight-bearing phase of healing.

-Patients with an interdigital neuroma component of injury can benefit from a nerve block in combination with administration of long-acting steroids.
+Patients with an interdigital neuroma can benefit from a nerve block in combination with long-acting steroids.
 Individuals with primary metatarsalgia receive little benefit from these types of injections.

-Shoe modification with an orthosis may be the only treatment required, although in severe cases, surgical realignment of the metatarsal bones may be required to balance weight bearing.
+Shoe modification with an orthotic may be the only treatment required, although in severe cases, surgical realignment of the metatarsal bones may be required.

 A patient may be referred to an orthopedic or podiatric specialist if the condition is not improving or is worsening.

-Nonsteroidal anti-inflammatory drugs, such as ibuprofen, are useful; however, they rarely provide a long-term solution.
+Nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen, are useful; however, they rarely provide a long-term solution.

 Return to Play

 Returning to play for most injured athletes exposes them to the same traumatic conditions that resulted in the original injury.
-Therefore, the individual must be completely healed, free of symptoms, and prepared for resuming the stress and trauma inherent to the sport.
+Therefore, the individual must be completely healed, free of symptoms, and prepared for resuming the stress and trauma inherent to his or her sport.
 Proper selection of running and training shoes is critically important to prevent re-injury.